 - a.
 This account is mandatory spending, so State Operations and SFOPS totals in this table differ from budget totals in the International Affairs Congressional Budget Justification that include only discretionary spending. - b.
-Rescissions include \$23.76 million from Development Assistance and \$10 million of unobligated balances of Export-Import carryover receipts.
+FY2018 rescissions include \$23.76 million from Development Assistance and \$10 million of unobligated balances of Export-Import carryover receipts.
+S. 3108 rescissions are \$14 million from prior year International Narcotics Control and Law Enforcement aid and \$11 million from prior year Foreign Military Sales funding.